 A meta-analysis of studies involving more than 12,000 participants published in British Medical Journal found that calcium supplementation increases the risk of heart attack by 31%, stroke by 20% and death from all causes by 9%.

-Another reason for this imbalance is that common fertilisers used in agriculture to grow many of the foods we eat contain calcium in the form of calcium phosphate, but little to no magnesium - or many other essential minerals for that matter.
+Another possible reason for this imbalance is that common fertilisers used in agriculture to grow many of the foods we eat contain calcium in the form of calcium phosphate, but little to no magnesium - or many other essential minerals for that matter.
 Soils are used and reused making them less mineral-rich over time.

 Best Sources of Magnesium